caius/tsclient/README.md

 Client library wrapping the [Tailscale localapi][localapi].
 This lets you do things like find out the identity of another machine talking to you on the tailnet, or interrogate the current machine's info.

+Tsclient attempts to figure out the correct url for your [Tailscale localapi][localapi] based on what Operating System you are running.
+On macOS it connects over localhost to the randomly assigned port with the randomly generated password, provided you're running `Tailscale.app` as the same user as the ruby process.
+On linux it assumes the tailscaled socket is in the default location in `/run`.

+If you're running a custom setup and need to tell `Tsclient` where your `tailscaled` socket is, you can either set `TSCLIENT_API_URI` to either a `http://` or `unix://` URI, or programatically you can pass it as an argument when creating an instance of `Tsclient::Client`.

 [localapi]: https://github.com/tailscale/tailscale/blob/main/ipn/localapi/localapi.go

 ## Installation